 In this guide we show how to use the TFT_eSPI library to renderer menu items with tcMenu.
-This rendering driver for TFT_eSPI library is built into the core menu designer download, meaning it’s available right out of the box from 2.1 onwards.
+This rendering driver for TFT_eSPI library is built into the core menu designer download, meaning it’s available right out of the box.
+This plugin simply wraps the functionality that the library provides.

 Thanks to the outstanding performance of this library, we are able to render menus in near real time without any flicker, and also support double buffering for menu items up to a given height.
 Providing near flicker free updates on our ESP32 test bed.